holidayextras/culture/technical-planning-meeting.md

 ## Probable Attendees

 * Engineer(s) with a technical challenge
-* Engineer(s) to support the disucssion and agree a technical solution/ next steps
+* Engineer(s) to support the discussion and agree a technical solution/ next steps
 * Database gurus (if database work will be required)
 * UXUI gurus (if frontend work will be required)
 * Business owners (if the business requirements are sufficiently complex and to assess the business value)